encoredev/encore/README.md

 ## Key features

-- **[Microservices without complexity](https://encore.dev/docs/develop/services-and-apis):** Define services and API endpoints with a single line of Go code, and call APIs using regular function calls.
+- **[Microservices without complexity](https://encore.dev/docs/develop/services-and-apis):** Define services and API endpoints without boilerplate, and make API calls using regular function calls.

-- **[Develop as if the infrastructure is already in place](https://encore.dev/docs/deploy/infra):** Encore's infrastructure SDK lets you define databases, queues, caches, and scheduled tasks, as objects in your code.
+- **[Develop as if the infrastructure is already in place](https://encore.dev/docs/deploy/infra):** Encore's Infrastructure SDK lets you define databases, queues, caches, and scheduled tasks, as objects in your code.

 - **[Built-in DevOps](https://encore.dev/docs/introduction#a-developer-experience-designed-to-help-you-stay-in-the-flow):** Run `git push encore` to build, test, provision the necessary cloud infrastructure, and deploy.

-- **[Provision environments automatically](https://encore.dev/docs/deploy/environments):** Deploy to unlimited dev/preview/cloud environments without code changes.
+- **[Provision environments automatically](https://encore.dev/docs/deploy/environments):** Deploy to unlimited dev/preview/cloud environments in without code changes.
 Encore provisions the necessary infrastructure and ensures environments stay in sync.

-- **[Preview environments](https://encore.dev/docs/deploy/preview-environments):** Integrate with GitHub to automatically set up each pull request as an ephemeral preview environment.
+- **[Deploy to your own cloud](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your cloud in AWS or GCP, using best practices like least-privileges security.

-- **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your existing cloud account in AWS or GCP, using best practices for building secure and scalable distributed systems.
+- **[Preview environments](https://encore.dev/docs/deploy/preview-environments):** Integrate with GitHub to get an ephemeral preview environment for every Pull Request.

-- **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in with automated and interactive architecture diagrams.
+- **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented to capture information about API calls, HTTP requests, database queries, and more.

-- **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented to capture information about API calls, goroutines, HTTP requests, database queries, and more.
+- **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your system in with automated and interactive architecture diagrams.

 - **[Metrics](https://encore.dev/docs/observability/metrics):** Encore comes with built-in metrics and dashboards, and provides simple integrations with your favorite observability tools.

-- **[Secrets management](https://encore.dev/docs/develop/secrets):** Securely store and use secrets, and API keys, without doing any work.
-Define secrets in your code, like any other variable, and Encore takes care of the rest.
+- **[Secrets management](https://encore.dev/docs/develop/secrets):** Define secrets in code, like any other variable, and use the built-in secrets manager to store them securely.

-- **[Automated API documentation](https://encore.dev/docs/develop/api-docs):** Encore parses your source code to understand the request/response schemas for all your APIs and automatically generates high-quality API Documentation.
+- **[Service Catalog & Automatic API docs](https://encore.dev/docs/develop/api-docs):** Encore parses your source code to understand the request/response schemas for all your APIs and automatically generates a Service Catalog and high-quality API Documentation.

 - **[Generated Frontend Clients](https://encore.dev/docs/how-to/integrate-frontend):** Automatically generate type-safe API clients to integrate with your frontend.